Battle of Brownsville, Arkansas: Background

 In mid-1862, Union troops occupied the Confederate town of Helena, Arkansas.
 On July 4, 1863, Confederate troops attacked the Union defenders in the Battle of Helena but were repulsed.
 That same month, Union troops were freed for further action in the state of Arkansas after a victory at the Siege of Vicksburg.
 August 10 and 11 saw 6,000 men and 16 cannons led by Union Major General Frederick Steele leave Helena to begin moving against Little Rock, the capital of Arkansas.
 Commanding the Confederate troops in the region was Major General Sterling Price, who had replaced the ill Theophilus Holmes.

 Steele reached Clarendon, Arkansas, on August 17, where he joined forces with cavalry commanded by Brigadier General John W. Davidson.
 Illness had hampered the Union movements, and over 1,000 of Steele's men were sick.
 Steele began moving his base of operations to DeValls Bluff while sending Davidson's men across the White River to locate the Confederates.
 Meanwhile, Price sent cavalry commanded by Brigadier General John S. Marmaduke to the hamlet of Brownsville (near what is now Lonoke, Arkansas), to join forces with Brigadier General Lucius M. Walker.
 Walker was in overall command of the two forces, although the two officers did not get along well after a dispute during the fighting at Helena.
-Brownsville was about 30 miles east of Little Rock and was along one of the major travel routes to the city.
+Brownsville is about 30 miles east of Little Rock and was along one of the major travel routes to the city.